 Ross Manny is a native Saranac Laker, and a long time friend of Amy’s son.
 When Amy decided that it was time to pass on the legacy of EcoLiving alpaca, he jumped at the chance to use his business knowledge to carry on the name and, more importantly, the vision that it represents.
 Ross has spent most of his life outdoors, and strongly believes in the power of human connection and treating each other fairly.
 These principles coincide perfectly with Eco Living values: selling sustainably-sourced products purchased at reasonable prices directly from the people who make them.

 Ross officially took over the store in July 2019, and is excited to see what this leg of the journey will bring.
-On nice days, he likes to sit outside and talk to people about the store and life.
-Come down and say hi!

 What is Fair Trade?

 Fair Trade is a trading system focused on alleviating global poverty and promoting sustainability through ethical global trade with disadvantaged producers.
 By supporting fair trade products, you are taking a step towards making the world a better place.

 - Fair trade is anti-slavery and anti-child labor.

 - It supports the conservation of the environment.